Counting Specific Classes of Relations Regarding Fixed Points and Reflexive Points: Relations with Fixed Points and Reflexive Points

 which yields the second claim.

 (b) The calculation

 proves the claim.
 Here the last step uses equation (c) of Lemma \ref{LEM1}. \end{proof}

 It is remarkable that three of the five probabilities we have calculated in this section converge to the same limiting value $1 - \frac{1}{\rm e}$.
-Those of Theorem \ref{THEEXIS-limits}(a) converge ``from above''; cf. the table of Figure \ref{fig:FUN-FIX}.
-As the table of Figure \ref{fig:PERM-FIX} shows, in case of Theorem \ref{THEPERM}(b) the probability is alternating.
+Those of Theorem \ref{THEEXIS-limits}(a) converge ``from above'', which is confirmed by the table in Figure \ref{fig:FUN-FIX}.
+In case of Theorem \ref{THEPERM}(b) the probability is alternating.
 For odd $n$ the probability also converges ``from above'', but for even $n$ it converge ``from below'' to the limiting value $1-\frac{1}{e}$.
+This can also be seen from the values in the table of Figure \ref{fig:PERM-FIX}.
 A comparison of the table of Figure \ref{fig:FUN-FIX} with the table of Figure \ref{fig:PERM-FIX} shows that the second probability converges much faster than the first one.

 The probability of Theorem \ref{THEEXIS-limits}(b) converges ``from below'' to the limiting value $1 - \frac{1}{\rm e}$.
 Experiments with the \RelView\ tool lead to the table of Figure \ref{fig:PFUN-FIX}.